-Federal-Mogul records asset retirement obligations, or ARO, in accordance with FASB ASC Topic 410, Asset Retirement and Environmental Obligations.
-Federal-Mogul's primary ARO activities relate to the removal of hazardous building materials at its facilities.
-Federal-Mogul records an ARO at fair value upon initial recognition when the amounts can be reasonably estimated, typically upon the expectation that an operating site may be closed or sold.
 Federal-Mogul has identified sites with contractual obligations and several sites that are closed or expected to be closed and sold.
-In connection with these sites, Federal-Mogul has accrued \$24 million and \$26 million as of December 31, 2014 and 2013, respectively, for ARO, primarily related to anticipated costs of removing hazardous building materials, and has considered impairment issues that may result from capitalization of ARO.
+In connection with these sites, Federal-Mogul has accrued \$16 million and \$24 million at December 31, 2015 and 2014, respectively, for ARO's, primarily related to anticipated costs of removing hazardous building materials at its facilities, and has considered impairment issues that may result from capitalization of these ARO amounts.